calvinbui/Material-Usenet-Dashboard/README.md

 # Material Usenet Dashboard

-Material Usenet Dashboard (MUP) is a Node JS application that makes use of Google's Material Design standards.
+Material Usenet Dashboard (MUD) is a Node JS application that makes use of Google's Material Design standards.

 MUD is able to provide: